KhalifaGad/CQRS/README.md

 ## About

-A simple example of CQRS with nestjs.
+A simple example of hexagonal && CQRS with nestjs.